 Henry Sahn (2010) – Graduated from Quinnipiac University and after graduation coached the Sacred Heart High School girls soccer team, became a certified Emergency Medical Technician, and was enrolled in the Master’s program for Public Health at Southern Connecticut State University.
 He is now in his second year of Medical School at the Ross University School of Medicine in Barbados.

 Andre Gary (2010) - While attending the University of Connecticut, where he graduated with a degree in Human Development and Family Studies, he was a cofounder and captain of the ENCORE Hip Hop and Contemporary Dance Team.
 He began his dance career working as a member of the Dana Foglia Dance Company.
-Ms. Foglia has worked with many well-known performers, including Rihanna, Janet Jackson, and Beyoncé.
 You can watch Andre perform in this short YouTube video Dana Foglia Dance Performance.
 Andre has toured with Paula Abdul and has appeared with her on the James Corden Show.
+He has also danced with Beyoncé.

 Deanna Rosa (2011) – Graduated from Fairfield University School of Nursing, where one of our previous scholarship recipients, Dr. Jenna LoGiudice (2002), was one of her nursing professors!
 She maintained a G.P.A. of 3.69 throughout her four years and is working at Yale New Haven Hospital as a nurse in the Intensive Care Unit.
 She was accepted into the Doctor of Nursing Practice Family Nurse Practitioner program at Fairfield University.

 Kaitlyn “Kate” Dwyer (2011) – Maintained a 3.8 G.P.A. as a double major in Communications and English from Central Connecticut State University.
 She was captain of the Women’s Swimming and Diving Team and led the team to the NEC Swimming and Diving Championships.
 She holds several diving records and was also named to Traveler’s All Academic Team.
-She is currently a marketing coordinator at eThink Education.
+She is currently the Director of Marketing at eThink Education.

 Jake Martin (2012) - Graduated from Gordon College with honors in Business.
 He was a four year starter on the lacrosse team and named to the all Commonwealth Coast Conference team, where he led the team in scoring with 49 goals.
 He began his career working for Curriculum Associates, an educational software company, and is Manager, Professional Services – Customer Success at an online advertising consulting agency called WordStream.